 Hospital workforce retention and patient outcomes research project privacy notice

 The Department of Economics is part of the University of Surrey.
-We are carrying out research into hospital workforce retention and patient outcomes to answer the important questions of what drives hospital workforce retention (HWR) and its changes over time and across organisations and clinical specialties and what is the causal effect of enhanced workforce retention on health outcomes for patients admitted to hospital.
+We are carrying out research into hospital workforce retention and patient outcomes to answer the important questions of what drives hospital workforce retention (HWR) and its changes over time and across organisations and clinical specialities and what is the causal effect of enhanced workforce retention on health outcomes for patients admitted to hospital.

 One of our responsibilities is to tell you about the different ways we collect and use your personal data.
 This statement provides details about these uses.